pact-foundation/pact-python/examples/verifier/README.md

 # Introduction

-This is a verifier example.
+This is an e2e example to show the provider verification working.

 ## Setup